Gata Kamsky

-Gata Kamsky (Гата Камский; Гата Камский; born June 2, 1974) is a Soviet-born American chess grandmaster, and a five-time U.S. champion.
+Gata Rustemovich Kamsky (Гата Камский; Гата Камский; born June 2, 1974) is an American chess grandmaster and a five-time U.S. champion.

 Kamsky reached the final of the FIDE World Chess Championship 1996 at the age of 22, and reached a ranking of fourth in the world rankings in 1995.
 He played almost no FIDE-rated games between 1997 and late 2004.

 Kamsky won the Chess World Cup 2007.
 This earned him a Candidates Match against Veselin Topalov, which he lost.
 Kamsky also competed in the Candidates Tournament in 2011, losing to Boris Gelfand.

 Early career

 Kamsky was born in Novokuznetsk in Russia, in a Tatar family.
 Gata's last name, Kamsky, is derived from the stage nickname of his grandfather Gataullah "Kamsky" Sabirov, the founder of the Tatar Drama Theater in Kazan.

 At age 12, he defeated veteran Grandmaster Mark Taimanov in a tournament game.
 He also earned his National Master title in that year.
 He won the Soviet under-20 championship in 1987 and 1988.

 In 1989, he moved to the United States with his father Röstäm (also spelled Rustam), a former boxer who dominated Gata, made him study chess almost exclusively, and acted as his coach and manager.
+Allen Kaufman, then Executive Director of the American Chess Foundation, helped arrange for their support after their move.
 Businessman James Cayne provided financial support to the Kamskys.

 In 1989, Gata Kamsky won a tournament in New York to earn the right to challenge Garry Kasparov to a two-game match; he lost that match later that year 0–2.
-In 1990, while aged 16 and still untitled, he played in the 64-player Interzonal tournament in Manila, the first step towards the World Chess Championship.
+In 1990, while aged 16 and still untitled, he played in the 64-player Interzonal tournament in Manila, the first step toward the World Chess Championship.
 He finished with 5½ / 13.

 In 1990, FIDE awarded Kamsky the grandmaster title.
 In 1991, he won the U.S. Championship.
 Kamsky also did well at other prestigious chess tournaments, winning the Las Palmas tournament in 1994.